 Steps to Take If You Are Involved in a Motorcycle Accident

 If you are injured in a motorcycle accident, there are steps that you should take to protect your legal interests.
 Some of these steps can be taken immediately after an accident while others may take a few days after the accident to complete.
 Some of the steps that your Vancouver motorcycle accident attorney may recommend include:

 Once you are able to do so, jot down your memory of the events.
 Include your description of how the accident happened and what exactly happened.
 Write down the location, date, and time of the accident.
 Also, include information about the weather and whether anyone else was present.
 Write down the names of nearby businesses or banks that may have security footage of the accident.

 Damages represent the ways that you were negatively impacted.
 They include such items as property damage, medical expenses and lost wages.
 In order to recover for your damages, you will need to be able to prove how the accident affected you.
 Keep track of all medical bills and records associated with the accident.
 Ask for an estimate to repair your bike.
 Keep payroll records that show your time off work.
 Take pictures of the damage to your vehicle and the progression of your injuries.

 Return to the Scene of the Accident

 To help refresh your memory, return to the scene of the accident.
 Evidence may still be available, such as broken motorcycle parts or skid marks.
 While at the scene, take pictures from different angles.
 Try to take pictures at the same time of day or night that the accident occurred.
 Take pictures of any traffic signs or signals that are close to the scene of the accident.

-If you would like more information on filing a personal injury claim based on a product defect related to your accident, contact a Vancouver motorcycle accident attorney from The Law Offices of Loren Scott Etengoff by calling (360) 693-2919.
+If you would like more information on filing a personal injury claim based on a product defect related to your accident, contact a Vancouver motorcycle accident attorney from the Etengoff Pak Law Group by calling (360) 693-2919.